Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Comparison between the surface code and the honeycomb Floquet code

-Table~\ref{table:thresholds} summarises the different threshold values obtained for SPOQC and \fspoqc{} given different photonic error models corresponding to erasures, distinguishability and spin decoherence.
-Recall that the spin-qubit phase erasures are induced by photon loss.
-They can thus equivalently be parameterized by the total erasure probability $p_{\rm RUS}$ (Eq.~\ref{eq:prus}) of the RUS gate or by the photon loss rate $\varepsilon$.
-Distinguishability and decoherence error models are respectively parameterized by $D=1-M$ where $M$ is the mean wave-packet overlap between photons, and the ratio $t_{\rm RUS}/T_2$ between the RUS gate time $t_{\rm RUS}$ and the spin coherence time $T_2$.
-Details on these error mechanisms can be found in the supplementary material \cite{supp}.
-To evaluate the thresholds, we numerically estimate the logical error rates, i.e.~the probability of logical information corruption, of \HC s of various lattice sizes (parameterized by the distance $d$ of the code) and plot it as a function of the physical error parameter.
+Table~\ref{table:thresholds} summarizes the different threshold values obtained for $\CZ$-SPOQC and \fspoqc{} given different photonic error models corresponding to photon loss, distinguishability and spin decoherence.
+Distinguishability and decoherence error models are respectively parameterized by $D=1-M$ where $M$ is the mean wave-packet overlap between photons, and the ratio $t_{\rm RUS}/T_2$ between the time $t_{\rm RUS}$ for the RUS subroutine to terminate and the spin coherence time $T_2$.
+To evaluate the thresholds, we numerically estimate the logical error rates, i.e.~the probability of logical information corruption, of honeycomb codes of various lattice sizes (parameterized by the distance $d$ of the code) and plot it as a function of the physical error parameter.
 The crossing point between the curves corresponding to the two largest simulated distances gives an estimation of the fault-tolerant threshold.
-See \cite{supp} for more details.
-Figure~\ref{fig:honeycomb_p_erasure} shows the evolution of the logical error rate as a function of $p_{\rm RUS}$ and $d$, for a \HC{} implemented on the \fspoqc{} architecture.
-This threshold, or its equivalent for loss, is crucial since photon loss is the most detrimental source of noise in photonic platforms.
-State-of-the-art photonic experiments still struggle to lower photon loss below about $\varepsilon \approx 30\%$ \cite{highefficiencyJWP}, and it is thus imperative to efficiently correct this error.
-Here, for the \fspoqc{} architecture with \HC{}, we obtain an erasure threshold of $p_{{\rm RUS},th} \approx 21.9\%$, corresponding to a photon loss threshold of $\varepsilon_{th} \approx 6.4\%$.

-This is significantly larger than what is achieved with a \SC{} in the SPOQC architecture, for which the threshold is $p_{{\rm RUS}, th} \approx 10\%$, corresponding to $\varepsilon_{th} \approx 2.8\%$~\cite{Gliniasty2024Spin}.
-Interestingly, the threshold achieved is also superior to the erasure threshold obtained in~\cite{paesani2023high} where a Floquet code was implemented in the fusion-based quantum computing paradigm~\cite{bartolucci2023fusion} with linear graph resource states.
-In that case, the fusion erasure threshold of $\approx 13.2\%$ (related to the $p_{\rm RUS}$ failure) leads to less than $\varepsilon_{th} \leq 1\%$ photon loss threshold~\cite{pettersson2024deterministic}.
-The \SC{} itself can also be implemented on the \fspoqc{} architecture since there exist syndrome extraction circuits for the \SC{} that only involve pair measurements~\cite{CBDH2020Optimization, Gidney2023Pair}, for example using a planar pentagon tiling layout.
-Our simulations show that in that case as well, we reach a larger threshold than with the standard SPOQC architecture, though the threshold obtained is smaller than for the \HC.
+See Appendix \ref{ap:simulation} for more details.